rishxv26/rishxv26/README.md

 # Introduction

 Hello, I'm Rishav.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Aspiring Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.